-The only indicator to remain in moderate condition in 2019 was macroalgae.
-Prior to cyclone Debbie most reefs in the region had low cover of macroalgae; it was only Seaforth and Pine islands where macroalgae were present at levels sufficient to reduce indicator scores below the 'very good' range.
-At these reefs macroalgae was removed by cyclone Debbie resulting in an improvement in the macroalgae score in 2017.
-At both reefs macroalgae cover had returned to pre-cyclone levels in 2019.
-Driving the macroalgae indicator lower has been the colonisation of macroalgae at Daydream and Double Cone islands.
+Prior to cyclone Debbie most monitored reefs had low cover of macroalgae; it was only Seaforth and Pine islands where macroalgae were present at levels sufficient to reduce indicator scores below the 'very good' range.
+At these reefs macroalgae was temporarily removed by cyclone Debbie resulting in an improvement in the macroalgae score in 2017.
+At both reefs macroalgae cover has returned to pre-cyclone levels.
+Driving the macroalgae indicator lower has been the colonisation of macroalgae at reefs severely impacted by cyclone Debbie, most notably Daydream, Double Cone and, to a lesser degree, Hook islands.

-Initial increase in macroalgae cover following disturbances is not uncommon as algae quickly establishes on the available space following the loss of coral (McManus & Plosenberg 2004).
+Initial increase in macroalgae cover following disturbances is not uncommon as algae quickly establishes on the available space following the loss of coral (McManus & Polsenberg 2004, Ceccarelli et al. 2020).
 The post cyclone algal community at Double Cone was dominated by a mix of small red algae species that formed a thick mat over the substrate, especially at two metre depth.
-Although cover of macroalgae had declined in 2019 the algal community had shifted to include a higher proportion of brown algal species including Sargassum and Lobophora that, once established, have proven persistent at other reefs monitored by the MMP.
-Although still in relatively low abundance in 2019, the appearance of these large brown macroalgae species is concerning.
-Once established, high macroalgal cover can lead to feedback loops that constrain coral recovery, potentially trapping benthic communities in a macroalgal dominated state (Mumby et al. 2013, Johns et al. 2018).
+Although cover of macroalgae has since declined the algal community now includes a higher proportion of brown algal species including Sargassum and Lobophora that, once established, have proven persistent at other reefs monitored by the MMP.
+Although in low abundance in 2020, the appearance of these large macroalgae species was also observed at Dent Island and Shute Island.
+This observation is worth noting, as once established, these species have proven persistent at other MMP reefs and if established have the potential to constrain coral recovery, potentially trapping benthic communities in a macroalgal dominated state (Mumby et al. 2013, Johns et al. 2018).
+At Daydream Island, high macroalgae cover in 2020 was primarily comprised of a mixed community of what are likely to be ephemeral species, however, the high cover of these algae is almost certainly constraining the onset of coral recovery.